nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <br/>

-<div markdown="span" class="alert alert-primary">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial InternBuddy state, then there are no previous InternBuddy states to restore.
+<div markdown="span" class="alert alert-primary">:information_source: **Info:** If the `currentStatePointer` is at index 0, pointing to the initial InternBuddy state, then there are no previous InternBuddy states to restore.
 The `undo` command uses `Model#canUndoInternBuddy()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>